Angular2Guy/ngx-simple-charts/README.md

 To enable styling the optional 'color' property of the ChartSlice can be used to provide a custom color.
 It needs to be in Css color format.

+## Token Services
+The services/interceptors for the Jwt token handling are now included.

+To use the token handling this module has to be imported: [NgxServiceModule](https://github.com/Angular2Guy/ngx-simple-charts/blob/master/projects/ngx-simple-charts/base-service/src/lib/ngx-service.module.ts)

+Examples howto use it can be found in the [AngularAndSpring](https://github.com/Angular2Guy/AngularAndSpring) and [AngularPortfolioMgr](https://github.com/Angular2Guy/AngularPortfolioMgr) projects.

 ## Some time in the future
 For more features pull requests are welcome.